moses-palmer/pystray/docs/usage.rst

     If you want this to actually be togglable, you must pass a callable that returns the current state::

+        from pystray import Icon as icon, Menu as menu, MenuItem as item

         state = False

         def on_clicked(icon, item):